MRC-Epid-it24/intake24/docs/developer/source-code.md

 ## Dependencies

-Intake24 components are set up with `pnpm` and documentation is set up with `npm` (there are some issues to be resolved for migration to `pnpm`).
+Intake24 components are set up with `pnpm`.

 Install `pnpm` using built-in `npm` or see [pnpm docs](https://pnpm.io) for further options.

 ```sh
 npm install -g pnpm
 ```